iam28th/SDE/README.md

 # Numerical Monte-Carlo solution to the system of stochastic differential equations of population dynamics

 ## Goals and objectives
-The final aim of this project was to apply It̂o's stochastic differential equations (SDEs) approach to the field of population dynamics and to compare a stochastic population dynamics model with a deterministic one.
+The aim of this project was to apply Itô's stochastic differential equations (SDEs) theory to the field of population dynamics and to compare a stochastic population dynamics model with a deterministic one.
 In order to use this approach, several tasks should be covered:
 1. Stochastic process modelling
-2. It̂o's stochastic integral modelling and approximate calculation of its expectations
+2. Itô's stochastic integral modelling and approximate calculation of its expectations
 3. Obtaining numerical solutions to stochastic differential equation (SDE) using Monte-Carlo simulation

 ## Methods
-### It̂o's lemma
+### Itô's lemma
 Let F be a function F(t, X(t)) and X be a stochastic process such that

 <a href="https://www.codecogs.com/eqnedit.php?latex=dX&space;=&space;\mu&space;dt&space;&plus;&space;\sigma&space;dW" target="_blank"><img src="https://latex.codecogs.com/gif.latex?dX&space;=&space;\mu&space;dt&space;&plus;&space;\sigma&space;dW" title="dX = \mu_t dt + \sigma dW" /></a>